Rule No. 201801-0454-9 | Updated in May 2018 | Revision scheduled for 2019 | Board of Directors

 4.2.
 The responsibilities of the Board of Directors shall as a rule be carried out during Board meetings.
 Any consultation between Directors and/or between Directors and Landsbankinn's executives outside of Board meetings shall be reported at the beginning of the following Board meeting if relevant to the Bank's interests.

-Article 5 The role of the Chairman of the Board
+Article 5 Role of the Chairman of the Board

 5.1.
 The Chairman of the Board of Directors is responsible for ensuring that the Board discharges its duties in an effective and organised manner.
 The Chairman of the Board shall not take on other tasks for Landsbankinn than those that are a normal part of his/her duties as Chairman with the exception of specific tasks assigned to the Chairman by the Board.